Automations

 Limitations:

-Health Data Access: Apps are not allowed to access health data while iPhone is locked.
+- Health Data Access: Apps are not allowed to access health data while iPhone is locked.
 Automations will only run during periods when your device is unlocked.
+This is a limitation imposed by Apple which cannot be circumvented.
+More information

 - Background App Refresh is disabled for the app